-Emotions are often defined as coordinated changes in the autonomic nervous system, voluntary behaviors (such as facial movements or actions such as freezing, fleeing, etc.), and subjective experience.
-Yet this definition is not unique to emotion, because every waking moment of life involves changes in the autonomic nervous system, in voluntary behaviors (such as facial movements or actions such as freezing, fleeing, etc.), and in feeling.
-By coordinated, I mean that in that instance, there is coordination among systems (e.g., Obrist's concept of cardiosomatic coupling).
-Whether a given pattern of coordination replicates across instances of a conceptual category (e.g., "do all instances of fear have the same pattern of coordination?") is a completely separate issue.
+Emotions are often defined as coordinated changes in the autonomic nervous system, voluntary behaviors and subjective experience.
+Yet this definition is not unique to emotion, because every waking moment of life involves changes in the autonomic nervous system, in voluntary behaviors, and in feeling.
+By coordinated, I mean that in that instance, there is coordination among systems (e.g., Obrist's [1981; Obrist, Webb, Sutterer, & Howard, 1970] concept of cardiosomatic coupling).
+Whether a given pattern of coordination replicates across instances of a conceptual category (e.g., "Do all instances of fear have the same pattern of coordination?") is a completely separate issue.

-The Conceptual Act Theory shares a family resemblance with componential approaches to emotion.
-According to the CAT, a perceiver's brain architecture can be thought of as a situated conceptualization generator producing the sequences of brain states that correspond to each mental state that the person experiences.
-So in our approach, components refer to core systems or ingredients (affect, categorization, attention, language, etc.) that work together to construct emotional episodes.
-These systems or ingredients are domain general, meaning that they interact to construct cognitions, perceptions, and to guide action (Barrett & Satpute, 2013; Lindquist & Barrett, 2012).
+The conceptual act theory shares a family resemblance with componential approaches to emotion.
+According to the CAT, a perceiver's brain architecture can be thought of as a situated conceptualization generator producing the sequences of brain states that correspond to the mental features that the person experiences.
+So in our approach, the psychological components refer to psychological primitives (affect, categorization, attention, language, etc.) that work together to construct emotional episodes.
+These systems or ingredients are domain-general, meaning that they interact to construct cognitions, perceptions, and to guide action.
+At the biological level, the components refer to domain-general brain networks or ingredients that work together to construct mental states (Barrett & Satpute, 2013; Lindquist & Barrett, 2012).
+These do not have a one to one correspondence with the psychological primitives.

 Emotions can be said to emerge from the interactions of these core systems producing a unified conscious field.
 The concept of emergence goes beyond describing mere interactions, however, to indicate that the emergent whole has properties that the parts do not (i.e., an appraisal is a way of describing the emergent meaning of a mental event; it is not a mechanism or a cognitive part of an emotion).
 Interactions of core systems create the neural "ecosystem" that mental states, like an instance of emotion, emerge from.
 As a consequence, emotions cannot be reduced to these core systems.
 Furthermore, each system cannot be manipulated and studied independently, because the state of any one system depends on the state of the whole (i.e., a holistic approach is necessary).
-This represents a serious analytic challenge for a psychological construction, however, since most data analytic and modeling strategies are based on a reductionist analytic methods.
+This represents a serious analytic challenge for a psychological construction, however, since most data analytic and modeling strategies are based on reductionist analytic methods.

-5. Is there variability in emotional responding within a given category of emotion (such as fear, anger, etc.)?
-If so, how does your theory explain that variability?
+5. Is There Variability in Emotional Responding Within a Given Category of Emotion (Such as Fear, Anger, etc.)?
+If so, How Does Your Theory Explain That Variability?

-In the Conceptual Act Theory, emotions (like all mental states) are not assumed to be Platonic, physical types (or even a modal physical type), but instead are treated as abstract, conceptual categories that are populated with variable instances optimized for a particular situation or context.
-Variability is created when initial physical responses (as affective predictions) are optimized for a particular situation or context as sensory inputs (from the body and the world)

-are made meaningful using highly context-dependent and culturally-dependent conceptual information about emotion derived from past learning or experience.
-There appear to be at least five sources of the variation that occurs for emotional episodes within a category of emotion: (1) the behavioral adaptations that serve as initial, affective predictions about how to best act in a particular situation (e.g., it is possible to freeze, flee, fight or faint during fear), (2) the concepts that develop for emotion, (3) the vocabulary used for emotions, (4) the variation in the types of situations that arise in different cultures, and (5) stochastic processes.
+In the conceptual act theory, emotions (like all mental states) are not assumed to be platonic, physical types (or even a modal physical type), but instead are treated as abstract, conceptual categories that are populated with variable instances optimized for a particular situation or context.
+Variability is created when initial physical responses (as affective predictions) are optimized for a particular situation or context as sensory inputs (from the body and the world) are made meaningful using highly context-dependent and culturally dependent conceptual information about emotion derived from past learning or experience.
+There appear to be at least five sources of the variation that occurs for emotional episodes within a category of emotion: (a) the behavioral adaptations that serve as initial, affective predictions about how to best act in a particular situation (e.g., it is possible to freeze, flee, fight, or faint during fear); (b) the concepts that develop for emotion; (c) the vocabulary used for emotions; (d) the variation in the types of situations that arise in different cultures; and (e) stochastic processes.